ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

   - If absent → use a generated `VanillaWrapper` (see §3).
 - **State accessors:** strongly typed getters/setters for PDC fields.
 - **Stat aggregation:** `computeFinalStats()` that merges:
-  - base stats from `StatsComponent`,
+  - stat map stored in PDC (seeded from `StatsComponent` or vanilla stat table),
-  - migrated vanilla enchants.
+  - enchant-driven modifiers (when implemented).

 `ItemInstance` does *not* talk to the stat engine directly; it only returns data structures used by bridges.